ck3mp3r/nu-mcp/docs/implementation-plans/c5t-implementation-plan.md

 );

 -- Indexes
-CREATE INDEX IF NOT EXISTS idx_todo_lists_status ON todo_lists(status);
+CREATE INDEX IF NOT EXISTS idx_todo_list_status ON todo_list(status);
-CREATE INDEX IF NOT EXISTS idx_todo_items_list ON todo_items(list_id);
+CREATE INDEX IF NOT EXISTS idx_todo_item_list ON todo_item(list_id);
-CREATE INDEX IF NOT EXISTS idx_notes_type ON notes(note_type);
+CREATE INDEX IF NOT EXISTS idx_note_type ON note(note_type);

 -- Full-text search
-CREATE VIRTUAL TABLE IF NOT EXISTS notes_fts USING fts5(
+CREATE VIRTUAL TABLE IF NOT EXISTS note_fts USING fts5(
     title,
     content,
-    content=notes,
+    content=note,
     content_rowid=id
 );

 -- FTS sync triggers
-CREATE TRIGGER IF NOT EXISTS notes_ai AFTER INSERT ON notes BEGIN
+CREATE TRIGGER IF NOT EXISTS note_ai AFTER INSERT ON note BEGIN
-    INSERT INTO notes_fts(rowid, title, content)
+    INSERT INTO note_fts(rowid, title, content)
     VALUES (new.id, new.title, new.content);
 END;

-CREATE TRIGGER IF NOT EXISTS notes_au AFTER UPDATE ON notes BEGIN
+CREATE TRIGGER IF NOT EXISTS note_au AFTER UPDATE ON note BEGIN
-    UPDATE notes_fts SET title = new.title, content = new.content
+    UPDATE note_fts SET title = new.title, content = new.content
     WHERE rowid = new.id;
 END;

-CREATE TRIGGER IF NOT EXISTS notes_ad AFTER DELETE ON notes BEGIN
+CREATE TRIGGER IF NOT EXISTS note_ad AFTER DELETE ON note BEGIN
-    DELETE FROM notes_fts WHERE rowid = old.id;
+    DELETE FROM note_fts WHERE rowid = old.id;
 END;

 -- Auto-update timestamps
-CREATE TRIGGER IF NOT EXISTS todo_lists_update AFTER UPDATE ON todo_lists BEGIN
+CREATE TRIGGER IF NOT EXISTS todo_list_update AFTER UPDATE ON todo_list BEGIN
-    UPDATE todo_lists SET updated_at = datetime('now') WHERE id = NEW.id;
+    UPDATE todo_list SET updated_at = datetime('now') WHERE id = NEW.id;
 END;

-CREATE TRIGGER IF NOT EXISTS notes_update AFTER UPDATE ON notes BEGIN
+CREATE TRIGGER IF NOT EXISTS note_update AFTER UPDATE ON note BEGIN
-    UPDATE notes SET updated_at = datetime('now') WHERE id = NEW.id;
+    UPDATE note SET updated_at = datetime('now') WHERE id = NEW.id;
 END;
 ```